Lillian1070/showcase_sql_5/README.md

 ### Step 3: Aggregate and Sort Word Frequencies

-- **Normalize Words into Lowercase**: To avoid case-sensitive mismatches (e.g., "Market" and "market" should be counted as the same word), we use the `LOWER()` function to convert all words to lowercase.
+a. **Normalize Words into Lowercase**: To avoid case-sensitive mismatches (e.g., "Market" and "market" should be counted as the same word), we use the `LOWER()` function to convert all words to lowercase.

-- **Group and Count Occurrences**: We group the words by their lowercase versions (using `GROUP BY LOWER(t.word)`) and count how many times each word appears using `COUNT(*)`.
+b. **Group and Count Occurrences**: We group the words by their lowercase versions (using `GROUP BY LOWER(t.word)`) and count how many times each word appears using `COUNT(*)`.

-- **Sort the Result**: Finally, we order the results by the frequency of occurrences in descending order, so the most common words appear first.
+c. **Sort the Result**: Finally, we order the results by the frequency of occurrences in descending order, so the most common words appear first.

 ```sql
 SELECT